chembl/potsim2/README.md

-# PotSim2: Simple Python/C++ package to compare electrostatic potentials of proteins.
+# PotSim2: Simple Python/C++ NumPy centric package to segment protein potential grids and to compare electrostatic potentials of proteins.

-Using [gridDataFormats](https://github.com/MDAnalysis/GridDataFormats) to read a variety of grid formats.
+Using [gridDataFormats](https://github.com/MDAnalysis/GridDataFormats) to read the grids.

 ## Installation